rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/testing-tutorial.md

 So let's create a product.
 But do we do that?
 Well we will use something called a "Fixture".

-Reaction Commerce has sets of prebuilt fixtures for common testing tasks so that we don't repeat a lot of boilerplate code building up common types.
+Demand Cluster has sets of prebuilt fixtures for common testing tasks so that we don't repeat a lot of boilerplate code building up common types.
 So firstly we need to import the fixtures.

 ```js
 import Fixtures from "/server/imports/fixtures";